 Although significant effort has been made to ensure that there are no errors in this review sheet, some might nevertheless appear.
-The textbook is the final authority in all factual matters, unless errors have been specifically identified there.
+The textbook and the supplemental readings are the final authority in all factual matters, unless errors have been specifically identified there.
 You are ultimately responsible for obtaining accurate information when preparing for the exam.